 NOTE A: For the NF (e.g., AAnF) request event, the UDM can decide not to proceed with triggering the primary authentication based on the UDM’s local authentication policy.
 In case of AAnF being the NF, as AAnF sets the AF key expiry based on operator’s local authentication policy, no frequent AF key expiry can happen and there is no risk of signalling overload.
 Based on a received event and the local operator authentication policy, if there is no ongoing primary authentication for the UE, and if the UDM determines to trigger the primary authentication, the UDM determines the serving AMF/SEAF of the target UE.

+If AMF does not provide the callback URI within the AMF registration, the UDM determines that AMF does not support the re-authentication and shall not trigger the re-authentication.
 If there are different AMFs registered in the UDM for different access, the UDM shall select one AMF to perform the re-authentication.
 The criteria for selecting the AMF are dependent of the local UDM authentication policy.